-• Personalize the impact.
+• Luntz: Personalize the impact.

-Luntz writes that it is "small business owners, and not small businesses, that will be harmed by this legislation."
+- Luntz writes that it is "small business owners, and not small businesses, that will be harmed by this legislation."
 While he is dead wrong about the effects of the legislation, he is undoubtedly right that small business owners resonate more strongly than small businesses, just as CEOs are a better enemy than "corporations."
 We have found over and over that America loves small business and the success or failure of legislation can turn on the public perception of its impact on small business.
-Advocates should emphasize the benefits to small businesses from real reform and the harm that the financial crisis did to small business in this country.

-- LESSON: Small business owners deserve a fair system that works for them.
+Advocates should emphasize the benefits to small businesses from real reform and the harm that the financial crisis did to small business in this country. - MESSAGE: Small business owners deserve a fair system that works for them.
 Financial reform will ensure that big banks can no longer swindle small business owners and consumers with deceptive loans and contracts full of confusing "small print" and other abusive practices.
 Even after the taxpayer-funded bailout, many banks refuse to lend money to small business owners.
 That needs to end.
 Many small businesses start out using their credit cards for financing.
-Reform will end deceptive practices and cap interest rates that hurt small businesses and our families. - Financial reform is needed to restore the American Dream. - Not only is small business ownership about the American Dream, but the entire narrative of financial reform is about the American Dream.
+Reform will end deceptive practices and cap interest rates that hurt small businesses and our families, and it will force big banks to play by the rules, leveling the playing field for small businesses that already do.

+• Financial reform is needed to restore the American Dream.

+- Not only is small business ownership about the American Dream, but the entire narrative of financial reform is about the American Dream.
 For years we have been tracking Americans' conception of what the American Dream means to them.
 Consistently, we have found that it is about a job that pays well enough to support a family, access to quality, affordable health care, a secure and dignified retirement, and opportunities for children to succeed.
-The reckless, greedy casino culture of Wall Street has undermined all four pillars of the American Dream and we need financial reform to restore the Dream. - LESSON: Financial reform is about restoring the American Dream for working families and small business owners.
+The reckless, greedy casino culture of Wall Street has undermined all four pillars of the American Dream and we need financial reform to restore the Dream. - MESSAGE: Financial reform is about restoring the American Dream for working families and small business owners.
 Real reform will ensure that Americans are rewarded for hard work and good ideas, not reckless financial gambles, and that the economy treats working Americans fairly.